First Home Owner Grant Checklist

 Contract of Sale

 Fully executed contract signed by all parties.
 Must show purchase price under $750,000.
+This is the primary document QRO assesses first.

-Building Contract (for new builds)
+Building Contract

 Final Inspection Certificate

-Property Valuation (if close to $750k limit)
+Property Valuation (if near the $750k cap)

 Title Search or Property Details